underdog1234/truss-load-calculator/README.md

 - Truss loadings now work for any pickup spacing by using:
   -interpolation between table rows when the span sits inside the stored range -extrapolation below the first row
--Each load card now has a Center Load button.
+- Each load card now has a Center Load button.
--separate scrollbars for the left sidebar and right content area -a warning in Rigging Notes if the exact length is not possible -Added JSON import/export for project settings
+- separate scrollbars for the left sidebar and right content area
+- a warning in Rigging Notes if the exact length is not possible
+- Added JSON import/export for project settings
--Added print/report layout for the center content only -Added PDF export workflow
+- Added print/report layout for the center content only
+- Added PDF export workflow
--Added motor auto-spacing tools and load centering -Added more realistic truss drawing with section joins
+- Added motor auto-spacing tools and load centering
+- Added more realistic truss drawing with section joins

 ## Included Truss Types